Anglo-Persian War: Britain Mobilizes an Expeditionary Force

 The British put their ships to sea on the afternoon of 19 January.
 The Precursor had in tow the Earl of Clare with the 26th Native Infantry Regiment, while the British Queen carried the artillery and stores.
 The Pottinger towed the Futteh Mombarrak with horses and forage and the Kingston sailed with the light company of the 78th Highlanders.
 By 27 January, the ships at reached the Strait of Hormuz with little disruptions.

 By 28 January, the party was off Basaidu, on the island of Qeshm.
 Two days later, the French frigate Sibylle commanded by Captain Maisonneuve passed the British ships.
 The French ship had left Bombay eight days prior on a mission to the Persian Gulf to protect French interests there.
 On 30 January, the British squadron anchored off of Bushehr around 2:00 PM.
 The next morning, the British command gave orders to disembark and join the force already stationed at the encampment.
 With the arrival of the reinforcements, supplies were plentiful in the camp.

 By 6:00 PM on the afternoon of 3 February, the entire force was raised outside of the entrenchments in two lines of contiguous quarter-distance columns.
 Led by Outram, the army marched through the night to the village of Chahkootah.
 A few hours before the British army arrived, a Qajar cavalry picket had stopped at the village before continuing their patrol.
 At 4:00 PM on 4 February, Outram resumed the march with arms loaded.
 By the morning of 5 February, the British army travelled towards Borazjan, where the Persian army had been entrenched with 18 guns.
-Charles Murray, the Minister Plenipotentiary to Persia, had given Outram the aid of Mirza Agha, the Persian Secretary of Her Majesty's Mission to Persia.
-Mirza Agha, who's appointment was the subject of dispute between the British Foreign Office and the Persian government, accompanied Outram on the expedition to Borazjan.
+Charles Murray, the Minister Plenipotentiary to Iran, had given Outram the aid of Mirza Agha, the Iranian Secretary of Her Majesty's Mission to Iran.
+Mirza Agha, whose appointment was the subject of dispute between the British Foreign Office and the Iranian government, accompanied Outram on the expedition to Borazjan.